Knolo

 Zapier wins

-3,000+ via Pipedream Connect — covers the common SaaS stack
+3,000+ via Pipedream Connect.
+Covers the common SaaS stack (Gmail, Slack, Notion, HubSpot, Drive, and so on).

-9,000+ pre-built integrations — the broadest catalog on the market, including niche and legacy enterprise apps
+9,000+ pre-built integrations.
+Broadest catalog on the market, including niche and legacy enterprise apps.

 Knolo wins

-Webhooks, Code by Zapier, and Zapier SDK (beta) for custom integrations; requires setup per endpoint
+Webhooks, Code by Zapier, and Zapier SDK (beta).
+Every custom endpoint has to be set up first.

 Native code execution